 Year 7 & 8 Mathematics

 The Mathematics course initially reinforces and builds upon the four basic operational skills – addition, subtraction, multiplication and division – taught in primary school.
-All students are required to have a scientific calculator for use throughout the year.
+All students are required to have a scientific calculator for the entire year.

 Every attempt is made, where possible, to link mathematical concepts to real-world applications.
 Students are encouraged to present work clearly and logically through skills and practice exercises in class.
-They also complete a number of problem-solving tasks in our dedicated Numeracy room and then reflect on the methods used in attaining the solution.
-Students will also undertake On-Demand Testing in the various numeracy dimensions, enabling teachers to identify their skill levels and work extensively to assist students to improve on their Victorian Curriculum progression scores.
-During the allotted period per week, students will partake in higher-order thinking and Mathematical ideas, broadening their thinking of how Mathematics applies to everyday situations.
+They also complete several problem-solving tasks in our dedicated Numeracy room and then reflect on the methods used in attaining the solution.
+Students will also undertake On-Demand Testing across the various numeracy dimensions, enabling teachers to identify their skill levels and work extensively to assist students in improving their Victorian Curriculum progression scores.
+During the allotted weekly period, students will engage in higher-order thinking and Mathematical ideas, broadening their understanding of how Mathematics applies to everyday situations.

-In Year 7 concepts of Algebra are first introduced, involving index laws, equation solving and graphs.
-Introductions to plane geometry, area and volume, measurement and methods of representing statistical data also form an important part of the course.
+In Year 7, concepts of Algebra are first introduced, involving index laws, equation solving and graphs.
+Introductions to plane geometry, area and volume, measurement and methods of representing statistical data also form an essential part of the course.

 Students work from College produced workbooks for each topic studied, and they are also expected to keep their own workbook in an organised format.
 The online Mangahigh computer program is used by students in all classes to reinforce coursework and to differentiate their learning.
 Students receive a password and have access to this program at home via the Internet.

 Students will be required to complete one scaffolded Common Assessment Task (CAT) per term.
-This will be presented to students at an appropriate level and will focus on assessing each student’s capacity to demonstrate skills in fluency, understanding, problem-solving and reasoning in relation to numeracy tasks.
+This will be presented to students at an appropriate level and will focus on assessing each student’s capacity to demonstrate fluency, understanding, problem-solving, and reasoning in relation to numeracy tasks.

-The college offers a Numeracy support program staffed by specialist teachers and tailored specifically to meet the needs of students requiring intervention in Mathematics.
+The college offers a Numeracy support program staffed by specialist teachers and explicitly tailored to meet the needs of students requiring intervention in Mathematics.

 As a means to further extend Mathematics students, the College annually participates in the Australian Westpac Mathematics Competition.
 All students are welcome to sit this test and compete against students from across Australia.